sanderheilbron/vimeo.ga.js/readme.md

 The iframe embeds a Vimeo video player and allows Vimeo to serve an HTML5 player rather than a Flash player for mobile devices that do not support Flash.

-## Requirements
-* jQuery 1.4.3 or higher
-* Classic Google Analytics Tracking Code (asynchronous), Universal Analytics Tracking Code or Google Tag Manager container code
-* The end user must be using a browser that supports the HTML5 postMessage feature.
-Most modern browsers support postMessage, though Internet Explorer 7 does not support it.

-## Google Tag Manager
-If you'd like to integrate with Google Tag Manager, the dataLayer variable names are below.

-* Event Category = `{{eventCategory}}`
-* Event Action = `{{eventAction}}`
-* Event Label = `{{eventLabel}}`
-* Event Value = `{{eventValue}}`
-* Event Non-Interaction = `{{eventNonInteraction}}`

-Use the GTM event `Vimeo` to fire the Universal or Classic Google Analytics event tag.

-The GTM container tag could also be used to include the plugin inside a page containing the video.
-Create a custom HTML tag and trigger this tag so that this script fires on gtm.dom (`{{event}}` equals `gtm.dom`), meaning it will fire once the DOM is ready.

-## Browser Support
-Tested in the latest versions of Chrome, Firefox, Safari, and IE. Also tested on iOS.

 ## Event Tracking
 All player events are only tracked once.
 Restarting the video will not reset the event trackers.